Geuthur/aa-killstats/README.md

 ### Step 0 - Check dependencies are installed<a name="step0"></a>

-- Ledger needs the app [django-eveuniverse](https://apps.allianceauth.org/apps/detail/django-eveuniverse) to function.
+- Killstats needs the app [django-eveuniverse](https://apps.allianceauth.org/apps/detail/django-eveuniverse) to function.
 Please make sure it is installed.

 ### Step 1 - Install the Package<a name="step1"></a>